menu

 Garden Valley is a tiny town located in the state of Idaho.
 With a population of 377 people and just one neighborhood, Garden Valley is the 123rd largest community in Idaho.

-Unlike some towns, Garden Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Garden Valley are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Garden Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Garden Valley is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Garden Valley who work in sales jobs (18.23%), management occupations (17.71%), and community and social services (11.46%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Garden Valley is worth considering.